In the search for the best smart drugs on the market, many nootropics users are constantly comparing new options, with older options.

 But there’s still a way to get them.

-Some online sources, such as Afinil.com offer generic modafinil for much lower prices.
+Some online sources, such as AfinilExpress.com offer generic smart drugs like modafinil at much lower prices.

 Instead of the expensive brand-name options like Provigil® and Nuvigil®, they offer high-quality generics for a fraction of the price.

 The online nature of these vendors allows them to sell modafinil without a prescription, making it the number one place to get modafinil for productivity and work performance.

 How Do Smart Drugs Like Modafinil & Ritalin Work?

 Both Ritalin and modafinil have similar effects in the brain, all working to increase the feeling of being alert and awake.